About this Research Topic

 • International applications of technology use related to S/IL.

-We would like to acknowledge Mr. Quentin McCollum, University of South Carolina, who is the Research Topic Coordinator and has contributed to the management of this collection.
+We would like to acknowledge Mr. Quentin McCollum, College of Social Work, University of South Carolina, who is the Research Topic Coordinator and has contributed to the management of this collection.

 Keywords: technological innovation, social isolation, loneliness in older adults, Covid-19, social distancing